kubescript/deploy-argocd/README.md

 6. **Namespace Management**: Use `auto-create-namespace: true` for new applications
 7. **Token Security**: Store ArgoCD tokens in GitHub Secrets, rotate regularly

+## Acknowledgments

+This action uses the official ArgoCD CLI from the [Argo CD project](https://github.com/argoproj/argo-cd).

+Thank you to all the maintainers and contributors of the Argo CD project!

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request.